folio-org/okapi/doc/guide.md

 }
 ```

-Next we need to deploy the module.
+Next we need to deploy the module, like before

 ```
 cat > /tmp/okapi-deploy-test-auth.json <<END